brandf/WaveFunctionCollapse/README.md

 The WFC approach is a bit different from your typical decoder-only LLM in terms of architecture, training, inference, and loss, but it's compatible with the same training sets and makes use of standard Transformer blocks.

 ## Understanding Decoder-only LLMs
-Before we get into the details of this idea, let's do a quick review of a typical decoder-only LLM model:
+Before we get into the details of this idea, let's do a quick review of a typical decoder-only LLM model.
+If you're already an expert you can skip this section, but some of the diagrams relate to how WFC works, so it may be worth a skim anyways.

 ![decoder LLM diagram](assets/decoderLLM_diagram.png)